 The sport relies on beeping balls and bases to help players know when to swing or which base to run to.
-Attendees will be invited to try their hand at batting, base running and fielding while blindfolded.
-There will be a food truck, a silent auction and to culminate our event, the public will be able to watch a game in action, or even participate in it with a VIP ticket.
+Attendees will be invited to try their hand at batting and base running while blindfolded.
+There will be food, a raffle and to culminate our event, the public will be able to watch a game in action!

 Pricing: The event is open to the public and entry to watch is free.
-Additional purchases can be made with cash or debit card at the registration table:
+Additional purchases can be made with cash or debit/credit card at the registration table:

-7:05 PM Singing of National Anthem by SGV Panther Player Bee Yang
+12:55 PM Singing of National Anthem by SGV Panthers Player Bee Yang

 CONTACT: Kerstin Brucki